-The Centre was established to provide quality information to health professionals, the public and health system decision makers.
-Through collaboration with the health system, the Centre supports: the development of standards, maintains key provincial health databases, prepares and distributes health
+NLCHI was established to provide quality information to health professionals, the public and health system decision makers.
+In April 2023, NLCHI and the 4 Regional Health Authorities merged to a single Health Authority, NL Health Services (NLHS).
+NLCHI is now represented as the Digital Health branch within NL Health Services.
+Through collaboration with the health system, Digital Health supports: the development of standards, maintains key provincial health databases, prepares, and distributes health reports, and supports and conducts applied health research and evaluations.
+Digital Health's mandate also includes the development of a confidential and secure Electronic Health Record (EHR) for the province.

-The MIS Standards are the responsibility of the Centre's Health Information Standards and Quality Division.
-This division is responsible for developing and promoting the use of data standards for financial, statistical, social, demographic and clinical data collection in the health sector.
-It is responsible for ensuring that this data is uniform in definition, measurement, collection and interpretation.
+The MIS Standards are the responsibility of Health Information Standards and Quality Division.
+This division is responsible for developing and promoting the use of data standards for financial, statistical, social, demographic, and clinical data collection in the health sector.
+It is responsible for ensuring that this data is uniform in definition, measurement, collection, and interpretation.
 Many of these standards are developed with, or mirror, national standards which ensures comparability and consistency of data across the health system.